lucidchin/IGME-235-Fall-2020/exercises/projects.md

 ## Do the following:
 - Check out the links below and visit at least one project in each category.
+- Watch the Projects Overview Video also linked to from the first week's myCourses content area.

 ### Category 1: Portfolios (We will start ours for Project 1 and finish them later in the semester)